arthurfreitasrocha/autolike/README.md

 How to Use?

-It's very simple to use AutoLike.
-First open the main.py archive, then switch your Instagram Email in "Mudar Instagram".
-After write the "Hashtags" what you will search in Instagram.
-Finally write the number of likes you need to the robot like.
+AutoLike is very simple to use.
+First open the "main.py" file and then change your Instagram email in "Change Instagram".
+Then write the "Hashtags" that will be searched on Instagram.
+Finally, write down the number of likes you want the robot to like.